-- · Members of athletic teams must ride the team bus to and from all athletic events. · Individual team members, with the approval of the coach, may return directly home with their parents IF the parent personally presents a WRITTEN request to the coach OR signs the student out. - · Such requests should be signed by and have prior approval of the building principal unless it is an emergency situation.
-In situations when the parent/guardian requires alternate transportation home from the extra curricular event, such requests should be signed by, and have prior approval of the building principal. - · Students must be in school by 10:45 a.m. in order to participate in any extracurricular activity including practice.
-Exceptions will be determined by the principal or his designee according to the attendance policy. - · If a student is sent home ill, they are not eligible for after school activities.
+- Members of athletic teams must ride the team bus to and from all athletic events. - Individual team members, with the approval of the coach, may return directly home with their parents IF the parent personally presents a WRITTEN request to the coach. - Such requests should be signed by and have prior approval of the building principal unless it is an emergency situation. - Students must be in school by 10:45 a.m. in order to participate in any extracurricular activity including practice.
+Exceptions will be determined by the principal or his designee according to the attendance policy. - If a student is sent home ill, they are not eligible to participate in any after school activities.